14 Ways to Celebrate Christmas This Year

 Connect with loved ones this holiday season by hosting an ornament exchange.
 Depending on how many people are involved, you can send homemade decorations to every participant or have everyone draw names.

 Here’s how to make homemade ornaments that everyone will love.

-Instead of buying holiday cards this year, why not make them yourself?
+You can buy the cutest Christmas cards to send—or make them yourself.
 Even if they’re a little rough around the edges, the homemade sentiment is sure to put a smile on everyone’s face.
 If you’re feeling particularly ambitious, you can even send edible Gingerbread Christmas Cards.

 Have a Virtual Ugly Sweater Party

 Don’t let those ugly sweaters go to waste!
 There are plenty of ways to host a virtual party over video chat, and everyone will be able to show off their most questionable holiday attire.

 Go Ice Skating

 Ice skating is a fun seasonal activity where it’s easy to practice social distancing, especially if there are local ponds where you can avoid crowds.
 Invite a few friends to meet you for some afternoon skating, then enjoy a thermos of Fluffy Hot Chocolate after.